 All Civilian employees shall receive the holidays approved annually by the County Board.
+In addition, if the County Board approves less than thirteen (13) holidays in a fiscal year, civilian employees will receive additional floating holiday credits to make up the difference, to be used in accordance with the terms of Article 26, Section 9 of this Agreement.
 A change in holiday work status is permitted with the approval of the appropriate Lieutenant, dictated by operational need.
 Non-continuous operations personnel are not entitled to premium pay for holidays described in Section 5 unless they are required to work on that day(s).

-Civilian employees assigned to Intake and Release and process servers will receive the same number of holidays as approved annually by the County Board, but will use these holidays in accordance with Article 26 Section 9 of this Agreement.
+Civilian employees assigned to Intake and Release and process servers will receive the same amount of holiday credits as outlined in paragraph one of this Section to be used in accordance with Article 26, Section 9 of this Agreement.
 Holidays will accrue as of the actual date of the holiday identified by the County Board holiday schedule.
 The civilian employees identified in this paragraph will not receive premium pay on premium holidays unless they are required (i.e., are denied the day off or are called back) to work on a premium holiday assigned by their Lieutenant.
 Employees in these assignments may request to use a holiday credit at any time, provided, however, it is understood that Process Servers will not be scheduled or required to work on the Six (6) holidays set forth in Section 5.
 Furthermore, it is understood that if employees have no holiday credits or other accrued paid time off (i.e., vacation days, compensatory time, or two-for-one sick days) remaining for use on said holidays, they will be docked pay for the day they do not work.
 Approval of the credit use will be made by the supervisor based on operational needs.
 Only one holiday per shift shall be used per working day, the exception being County Board recognized holidays on which more than one employee may be granted a holiday.
 Seniority will be recognized or one priority holiday per month.
 Accumulated holidays must be taken during that fiscal year and may not be carried over.
 Should it become necessary, supervisors shall assign holidays when appropriate.
 Additional time off will be granted for all other days designated by the Employer as non-working days.
 Nothing in this section shall limit a supervisor's ability to grant additional time off based on operational needs.
 If an employee under this paragraph terminates employment, and he or she has taken more holidays than has accrued, the employee's pay will be docked accordingly.
 Untaken, accrued holidays will not be paid as additional compensation in the employee's final paycheck after termination if the days can be scheduled as paid time off instead.